 What a difference a few feet can make!
-By adding levels that descend gradually from the back door down into the welcoming sunken garden, this cleverly-designed landscape by Minneapolis, MN-basedPhillips Gardentakes on a feeling of privacy, intimacy, and the sense of a journey.
+Try adding levels that descend gradually from the back door down into the welcoming sunken garden like this.
+This cleverly-designed landscape by Minneapolis, MN-based Phillips Garden takes on a feeling of privacy, intimacy, and the sense of a journey.

 Seat walls rimming the patio are made from COR-TEN steel, a corrosion-resistant material that left uncoated develops a patina.
 It was chosen to create a clean surface with warm tones that complement the redwood color of the fencing.

-Choose materials that tie the landscape features to existing structures.
+- Choose materials that tie the landscape features to existing structures.
 The redwood fencing and grey-hued concrete pavers are a nod to the house’s exterior features.

-We say it often, but here it is practice: plant in groups of three or other odd numbers.
+- We say it often, but here it is practice: plant in groups of three or other odd numbers.
 Groups of three weeping white spruce in the corners create a strong vertical element that’s in scale with surrounding trees.